DevExpress-Examples/maui-collection-view/Readme.md

 ### Selection

 The *CollectionViewSelection* project demonstrates how to enable multiple item selection and apply a custom data template to selected items.
+See the following help topic for more information: [Item Selection](https://docs.devexpress.devx/MAUI/403377/collection-view/item-selection).

 ![DevExpress Mobile UI for .NET MAUI](./Images/selection.png)